KULeuven-Diepenbeek/osc-course/content/ch4-debugging/testing.md

 <pre>
 Wouters-MacBook-Air:debugging wgroeneveld$ g++ -I$GTEST_DIR/include -c gtest-main.cpp
 Wouters-MacBook-Air:debugging wgroeneveld$ g++ -I$GTEST_DIR/include -c gtest-tests.cpp
-Wouters-MacBook-Air:debugging wgroeneveld$ g++ gtest-main.o gtest-tests.o $GTEST_DIR/build/libgtest.a $GTEST_DIR/build/libgtest_main.a
+Wouters-MacBook-Air:debugging wgroeneveld$ g++ gtest-main.o gtest-tests.o $GTEST_DIR/build/lib/libgtest.a $GTEST_DIR/build/lib/libgtest_main.a
-Wouters-MacBook-Air:debugging wgroeneveld$ ./a.out
+Wouters-MacBook-Air:debugging wgroeneveld$ ./a.out -lpthread
 [==========] Running 2 tests from 1 test case.
 [----------] Global test environment set-up.
 [----------] 2 tests from AddTest
 [ RUN      ] AddTest.ShouldAddOneAndTo
 </pre>

 As you can see, it can be handy to create a shell variable `$GTEST_DIR` that points to your own Google Test directory.
+To do that, edit the `.bashrc` file in your `~` (home) folder.
+Remember that files starting with a dot are hidden by default, so use the `-a` flag of the `ls` command.
+Add the line:

+`GTEST_DIR=/hone/[user]/googletest/googletest`

+And reopen all terminals.
+Verify the above using `echo $GTEST_DIR`, it should print out the path.

+{{% notice note %}}
+The `-lpthread` linking flag tells the compiler to link the standard threading libraries along with anything else, that are needed by GTest internally.
+We will get back on these in [chapter 6](/ch6-tasks). <br/>
+Without this flag, you will get the following errors: "ld returned 1 exit status, undefined reference to pthread_[fn]"
+{{% /notice %}}

 ### C. 'Debugging' with GTest